apache/cloudstack-docs-install/source/installation.rst

 section tells how to set up the NFS shares before adding the storage to CloudStack.

-NFS is not the only option for primary or secondary storage.
+.. note:: NFS is not the only option for primary or secondary storage.
 For example, you may use Ceph RBD, GlusterFS, iSCSI, and others.
 The choice of storage system will depend on the choice of hypervisor and whether you are dealing with primary or secondary storage.

 The requirements for primary and secondary storage are described in: